How to Set Up Resource Alerts

 This opens the resource alert creation page.

-The pattern for defining an resource alert is the same for all metrics: choose a metric, a threshold, and an alert interval.
+The pattern for defining a resource alert is the same for all metrics: choose a metric, rule, threshold, and duration.

 • Memory Utilization: The percentage of total memory being used, out of 100%

-• Disk Utilization: The percentage of the root disk storage being used, out of 100%
+• Disk Utilization Percentage: The percentage of the root disk storage being used, out of 100%

-2. Specify the usage threshold itself as either a percentage of the total available capacity being used or as a usage rate, depending on the selected metric.
+3. Specify the usage Threshold itself as either a percentage of the total available capacity being used or as a usage rate, depending on the selected metric.

-An appropriate value here depends on the metric, the goal of the alert, and the typical server usage patterns.
-In most scenarios, alerting when usage climbs above the threshold is the more helpful option because high usage tells us that the current resources may no longer be sufficient.
+An appropriate value depends on the metric, the goal of the alert, and the typical server usage patterns.
+In most scenarios, alerting when usage climbs above the threshold is the more helpful option because high usage indicates that the current resources may no longer be sufficient.

-3. Pick the alert interval, which is how long a Droplet must exceed the threshold before a notification is triggered:
+4. Pick the Duration, which is how long a Droplet must exceed the threshold before a notification is triggered:

 • 5 minutes